storizzi/hachack/README-tunnelblick.md

 # Tunnelblick Control Script

 A powerful zsh script for controlling Tunnelblick VPN connections on macOS from the command line.
-Used by the [Hac Hack API](README.md) for VPN tunnel management.
+The main script is [`tunnelblick.zsh`](tunnelblick.zsh).

 ## Features